AdobeDocs/platform-learn.en/help/platform/rtcdp/understanding-the-real-time-customer-data-platform-user-interface.md

 thumbnail: 29762.jpg
 ---

-# Understanding the Real-time Customer Data Platform User Interface and Workflow
+# Understanding the Real-time Customer Data Platform user interface and workflow

 This video takes you through Adobe’s Real-time Customer Data Platform (CDP) user interface to show you how schemas, sources, governance, real-time customer profiles, segmentation, destinations, and dashboards come together to provide real-time activation across the digital customer journey.